Frequently asked questions about NASA's use of radioisotope power systems

 Have there been any previous failures with space nuclear systems?

-Three missions carrying spacecraft using radioisotope power systems failed in accidents unrelated to the power system.
+Three past missions carrying spacecraft using radioisotope power systems failed in accidents unrelated to the power system.
 In each instance, the radioisotope power system performed as it was designed.

 Does NASA have any plans to recover the SNAP-27 RPS from the Apollo 13 lunar lander at the bottom of the Pacific Ocean?

 Why should the public believe NASA can manage the safety of a nuclear power system's development given its Space Shuttle safety record?

 NASA has an outstanding record of safety in launching spacecraft carrying nuclear power systems, with 17 successful launches and no failures over the past three decades.